GraphiteEditor/Graphite/website/content/about.md

 Graphite strives to unshackle the creativity of every budding artist and seasoned professional by building the best comprehensive art and design tool that's accessible to all.

 Mission success will come when Graphite is an industry standard.
-A cohesive product vision and focus on innovation over imitation is the strategy that will make that possible.
+A cohesive product vision and a focus on innovation over imitation is the strategy that will make that possible.

 </div>
 <div class="block">

-## Funding
+## Organization

-Graphite is beholden to no investors and will always be free and open source.
-The project's [founder](#keavon) has been personally funding the organization's expenses and working full-time to bring the project to life.
-He asks for [your support](/donate) bearing some of the costs.

-Later on, donations will be supplemented by revenue from operating an asset marketplace for user-created procedural content.
+Graphite is fully funded by its community and beholden to no investors, ensuring it remains free and open source forever.
+The organization, *Graphite Labs, LLC*, is owned and controlled solely by the project's founder.
+Future nonprofit foundation status is being explored, but that administrative complexity is not yet justified.
+All revenue is being reinvested into the project, with aims to employ full-time developers once funding reaches sustainable levels.

 </div>